 In addition children who are eligible for children’s continuing care have the right to have a PHB.
 This is fully operational.

 Since December 2019 wheelchair users have a right to a PHB to obtain their specific wheelchair.
-A process is being developed in order for people to access PHBs for this service and should be available in the next few months.
-Read more about wheelchair services.
+A process is being developed in order for people to access PHBs for the wheelchair service and should be available in the next few months.

-Since December 2019 people who are eligible for Section 117 aftercare have a right to a PHB.
+Since December 2019 people who are eligible for Section 117 mental health aftercare have a right to a PHB.
 A process is being developed in order for people to access PHBs for this service, and should be available in the next few months.
-Read more about the process for mental health after care.

 Previously a small cohort of people who have had 2 or more long term conditions and/or a mental health need, who are also high users of NHS services have successfully used a PHB to access support not available within commissioned services.
 Following a review of these cases a new cohort of clients is being considered to benefit from a PHB.
 We are trialling the benefit of health coaching and a PHB.
 The trial includes people who have complex long term pain, a long term health condition/mental health need and have prescribed opiate dependency.
 These people have been identified by the complex pain team and their GP and been invited to participate.